craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1PxB2hy
     caption: The fundamentals of engineering, with accessible wit
     review: |
         You may have noticed a trend in this list - engineering presented with history and humor.
 This book is certainly in the same category.
 Gordon presents the concepts of suspension bridges, dams, bat wings, and all manner of engineering with a bit of whimsy and humor to accompany historical background.
-With minimal math, and lots of real world examples, this book is a great overview of modern engineering and is a very accesible book.
+With minimal math, and lots of real world examples, this book is a great overview of modern engineering and is a very accessible book.
   - title: "Pinball Effect: How Renaissance Water Gardens Made the Carburetor Possible"
     author: James Burke
     year: 1997